Illustrator: Ron Lesser

 The most frustrating aspect of A Lady Bought With Rifles is that I absolutely loathed the heroine.
 She ruined what could have been a fun read into painful torture at times.

 Never have wanted to smack a protagonist as much as I have Miranda.
 She is ignorant of the new lands but thinks she knows better than everyone else before asking for advice.
 She is inflexible, a misguided do-gooder, the type who’s always offended on someone else’s behalf.
-Morever–the worst about her–she has terrible taste in men.
+Moreover–the worst about her–she has terrible taste in men.

 The Two Men